OceanicSquirrel/themes-for-ytmdesktop-player/README.md

 Various Youtube Music CSS Themes made by OceanicSquirrel.
 (Original README.md by Niruzoid, refactored by kerichdev)

-There are a total of 12 themes to choose from:
+There are a total of 12 original themes to choose from:

 * [Concrete](https://github.com/kerichdev/themes-for-ytmdesktop-player/tree/main#concrete)
 * [Plymouthy Pink](https://github.com/kerichdev/themes-for-ytmdesktop-player/tree/main#plymouthy-pink)